-Understanding the positive impact fluoridated water can have on the dental health of Arkansans, the Delta Dental of Arkansas Foundation committed up to $6 million to pay the reasonable start-up costs associated with adding fluoride to water systems.
+Understanding the positive impact fluoridated water can have on the dental health of Arkansans, the Delta Dental of Arkansas Foundation committed to pay the reasonable costs associated with adding fluoride to Arkansas water systems.